AminuIsrael/todoapp/README.md

-Built a Styled Todo App with a Django backend and deployed it on Heroku using a Postgres Database.
+Built a Styled Todo App with Django running at the backend and deployed it on Heroku using a Postgres Database.